sundarnagarajan/rdp-thinbook-linux/README.md

 - No special keys to control screen brightness.
 BUT screen brightness applet in Ubuntu works **perfectly**
 - I believe this UEFI firmware **CANNOT** boot from micro-SD card.
 It appears to be a limitation of the firmware itself - since it does not even show the **option**
 - On the 11-inch RDP Thinbook 1130, the ```Insert``` key has been removed - this is a bit unfortunate for people who are used to using ```Ctrl-Insert``` to paste text.
 - On the 11-inch RDP Thinbook 1130, the UEFI firmware settings have been vastly simplified (**good**), but the SecureBoot option seems to have been removed (**unfortunate**).
-With the move the 64-bit UEFI bootloader, users **COULD** have actually used SecureBoot with Ubuntu-signed kernels (although probably not right now with my remastered ISOs).
+With the move to a 64-bit UEFI bootloader, users **COULD** have actually used SecureBoot with Ubuntu-signed kernels (although probably not right now with my remastered ISOs).

 I bought the original 14.1 inch RDP Thinbook in Nov-2016 without Windows installed, with the intention of using Linux on it (I use Linux on **EVERYTHNIG**).